Raúl Castaño Escobar

 Raúl Castaño Escobar (Ubaté, 23 May 1956) is a musician and composer of Colombian music.
 Considered one of the best performers in the field of traditional music in Colombia.
-He is particularly renowned as an interpreter of Luis Antonio Calvo, Gentil Montaña, Francisco Cristancho, and Jose Alejandro Morales, among other composers of Colombian Andean music.
-He is the 1998 Mono Núñez Festival winner as best performer of A My Tiple, by Guillermo Amado Gracia, and was named Honorary Member of the Colombian Academy of Music in 2015.
+He is particularly renowned as an interpreter of Luis Antonio Calvo, Gentil Montaña, Francisco Cristancho, and José A. Morales, among other composers of Colombian Andean music.
+He is the 1998 Mono Núñez Festival winner as best performer of "A Mi Tiple", by Guillermo Amado Gracia, and was named Honorary Member of the Colombian Academy of Music in 2015.